hkchengrex/Cutie/gui/TIPS.md

 - Use middle-click to toggle visualization target (for layered, popout, and binary mask export).
 - Use number keys or the spinbox to change the object to be operated on.
 If it does not respond, most likely the correct number of objects was not specified during program startup.
 - "Export as video" only aggregates visualizations that are saved on disks.
 You need to check "save overlay" for that to happen.
+- Soft masks are only saved for the "propagated" frames, not for the interacted frames.
+To save all frames, utilize forward and backward propagation
 - Exported binary/soft masks can be used in other applications like ProPainter.
 Note inpainting prefer over-segmentation over under-segmentation -- use a larger dilation radius if needed
 - Memory can be corrupted by bad segmentations.
 Make good use of "reset memory" and do not commit bad segmentations.
 - The "layered" visualization mode inserts an RGBA layer between the foreground and the background.
 Use "import layer" to select a new layer.